uvcyclotron/GescKinect/readme.md

 Gestures to Speech using Kinect
 =======================

-on - going project.
+Project for APOGEE 2014, BITS Pilani, Pilani Campus.

+Abstract submission	-	Cleared
+Pitching Round I 	-	Cleared
+Pitching Round II	-	Cleared
+Final Presentation	-	Presented

-Using Kinect to record data along HMM to train gestures.
+Using Kinect to record skeletal data.
+Using HMM with Baum-Welch Algorithm to train the classifer for the language gestures.
-Using [Accord.NET framework](https://code.google.com/p/accord/) for HMM library
+Using [Accord.NET framework](https://code.google.com/p/accord/) for the HMM library.
+Uses Accord Library Mouse Gestures Sample as bootstrap code.